CMASCenter/pcluster-cmaq/README.md

       Avg.
 Time = 1150.88
 ```

-Then I need to try

-NPCOL  =  10 NPROW 16

 ### To learn information about your cluster from the head node use the following commmand:
 https://www.hpcworkshops.com/03-hpc-aws-parallelcluster-workshop/07-logon-pc.html